-The Department of Mechanical Engineering Sciences includes the theoretically oriented subjects of mechanics and solid mechanics, and the more applied subjects of materials engineering, machine elements, and production & materials engineering.
+The Department of Mechanical Engineering Sciences includes the theoretically oriented subjects of mechanics, and the more applied subjects of materials engineering, machine elements, and production & materials engineering.
 About 50 employees work at the department.
 Courses are given mainly in the Mechanical Engineering, Industrial Management and Engineering, and Engineering Physics programmes, but also, to varying degrees in LTH’s other programmes.
 The department is also responsible for the international Master's programme in Production and Materials Engineering (website of the Division of Production and Materials Engineering's).